johannschopplich/nuxt-kql/docs/config/caching.md

 ## Server-Side Caching

-`nuxt-kql` lets you opt in to server-side caching of query responses.
+Nuxt KQL lets you opt in to server-side caching of query responses.
 It does so by utilizing the [cache API](https://nitro.unjs.io/guide/cache) of Nuxt's underlying server engine, [Nitro](https://nitro.unjs.io).
 Query responses are cached in-memory by default, but you can use any storage mountpoints supported by Nitro.
 The full list of built-in storage mountpoints can be found in the [unstorage documentation](https://unstorage.unjs.io).

 For short concurrent requests on your website, caching will make a great performance difference, as the query response will be served from the cache instead of being fetched from the server again.
 The default expiration time is set to 60 minutes.